openconfig/grpctunnel/doc/grpctunnel_design.md

 #### Data Field

-The `data` field is used to encapsulate raw bytes received from the tunnel client code.
+The `data` field is used to encapsulate raw bytes received from the client code.
 This data will be forwarded, unchanged through the tunnel endpoints, to the proper destination.
 This allows the tunnel to potentially handle non-gRPC connections.